utah-cs4470-sp23/class/spec.md

 `{float,float,float,float}[H,W]`, with the tuple representing RGBA colors.
 Color values should be between 0.0 and 1.0.
 Values below 0.0 are clipped to 0.0 and values above 1.0 are clipped to 1.0.
-Infinities, NaN, and negative zero map to 0.0.
+NaN and negative zero map to 0.0.

 ```
 cmd  : read image <string> to <argument>